top of page

 Hair strokes, whether microbladed or created with a single needle, will have more disadvantages long term if "overdone."
 There are a few reasons why hair strokes will become problematic for the technician and the customer.

-The client thought they wanted hair strokes, but what they really wanted is the area filled in with a nice form of color, but not too tattooed, not too fake, not too unnatural, not too noticeable but noticeable enough, and permanent but to last a long time.
+The client thought they wanted hair strokes, but what they really wanted is the area filled in with a nice form of color, but not too tattooed, not too fake, not too unnatural, not too noticeable but noticeable enough, and permanent but to last forever incase trends change.

 Lastly, hair strokes can be difficult to work over from a technical standpoint.
-Picking and choosing where we want to add color and separating the strokes with enough distance in between each other feels like a chess game.
-What's my next move?
+Picking and choosing where we want to add color and separating the strokes with enough distance in between each other takes more time, it's going to be an investment.

-All in all, shading is seamless, creates a soft form, and can be gently modified long term so that we can easily re-work the area.
+All in all, layering with shading is seamless, creates a soft form, and can be gently modified long term so that we can easily re-work the area.
 I hope this helps.

 Comments